jordijoangimenez/Tech/pages/5g-media-streaming/overview_5gms.md

 In the context of 3GPP standards, 5G Media Streaming (5GMS) is defined as a framework designed to enable high-quality, efficient delivery of media.
 The architecture supports services from mobile network operators and third parties including both Downlink (5GMSd) and Uplink (5GMSu) Media Streaming.
 The 5GMS architecture is functionally divided into independent components enabling deployments with various degrees of integration between 5G MNOs and Content Providers.

-5GMS is not a separate network but a functional extension of the standard 5G System Architecture (TS 23.501).
+5GMS is not a separate network but a functional extension of the standard 5G System Architecture.
 It is the bridge that allows 5G networks to move away from being a "data pipe" and instead become an active, optimized platform for professional and user-generated media content.

 <img src="./images/5GMS_General.png" width="60%">